Computer Classrooms and Available Software

 Computer Center – Open Lab

-The Open Lab is also the main base for the IT Helpdesk.
-IT Helpdesk personnel are available to assist with technical issues, and one-on-one training assistance may be scheduled for basic support.
+The Open Lab is also the main base for the IT Help Desk.
+IT Help Desk technicians are available to assist with technical issues, and one-on-one training assistance may be scheduled for basic support.

 The Computer Center Open Lab is where ID Cards are printed and issued.
 For help with NetID lookup and password resets, the Open Lab is the place to come as well.